Skip to content

 lazyLoad()

-You can target specific images by passing a CSS selector, a DOM element, a list of DOM elements, or an array of DOM elements to lazy-load to lazyLoad.
+You can target specific images by passing a CSS selector, a DOM element, a list of DOM elements, or an array of DOM elements to lazyLoad.

 TIP